 Detailed Review of Model 3: Features and Benefits

-Itech’s Pursuit goalie helmet is crafted to offer reliable protection with particular attention to padding and shock absorption.
+Itech’s Pursuit goalie helmet is designed to provide reliable protection, with particular attention to padding and shock absorption.
 Featuring a reinforced fiberglass shell, it protects against high-impact pucks and collisions.

 The interior employs dual-density foam that cushions and disperses impact energy effectively.
 The chin cup is ergonomically designed for a stable yet comfortable fit.

-Ventilation is catered for by multiple air channels, which keep the wearer cool and dry throughout matches.
+Ventilation is provided by multiple air channels that keep the wearer cool and dry throughout matches.

 Priced competitively, the Itech Pursuit offers excellent value without compromising industry-leading safety standards.